Jersey is one of the most successful international finance centres in the world.

 Jersey has a long-established legal system committed to the latest international standards of regulation and information exchange.

-The Bailiwick of Jersey is a separate jurisdiction from that of the UK and is distinct from that of the other Channel Islands such as Guernsey.
+The Bailiwick of Jersey is a separate jurisdiction from the UK and is distinct from the other Channel Islands such as Guernsey.

 Many of the island’s larger legal firms have multi-jurisdictional offices and they, along with smaller firms and sole practitioners, focus on legislation related to the international finance industry as well as private client work, litigation and other legal services.